Allergies don’t just rear their heads during springtime. They can attack your immune system at any time of the year.

 The Best Essential Oils for Fall Allergies

-One of the most common fall allergies comes from the ragweed plant.
-You can combat the inflammation that comes along with this pesky allergy by using lavender oil, which has been proven to provide anti-inflammatory properties.
+One of the most common fall allergies is triggered by the ragweed plant.
+You can combat the inflammation that comes with this pesky allergy by using lavender oil, which has been proven to provide anti-inflammatory properties.

-Our allergic reactions can be more intense if we are stressed out, so trying to decrease stress and anxiety levels can help allergy symptoms – and lavender essential oil has been shown to provide that benefit as well.
+Allergic reactions can be more intense when the body is stressed, so trying to decrease stress and anxiety levels can help allergy symptoms – and lavender essential oil has been shown to provide that benefit as well.

 Tea Tree Oil

-Tea tree is another oil that’s very effective as an anti-inflammatory agent, so it will help the symptoms you’re experiencing from the ragweed (or other allergens you might be exposed to in the fall).
-On top of this effect, it has antiviral, antifungal, and antibacterial properties.
+Tea tree is another oil that’s very effective as an anti-inflammatory agent, so it will help ease symptoms caused by ragweed (or other fall allergens).
+On top of this effect, it has antiviral, antifungal, antimicrobial and antibacterial properties.

 How to Use Essential Oils Safely

-Before jumping to use essential oils for seasonal allergies, be sure to know how to use them safely!
-While these oils are a great natural remedy, this fact doesn’t mean they are without risks if not used properly.
+Before rushing to use essential oils for seasonal allergies, be sure to know how to use them safely.
+Even though these oils are a great natural remedy, that doesn’t mean they are without risks if not used properly.

-Here are some ways to use these oils safely:
+Here are the different ways to safely use essential oils.

-An effective method of inhalation is taking a big bowl of steaming hot water and adding a couple of drops of essential oil into it.
+One effective method of inhalation is taking a bowl of steaming hot water and adding a couple of drops of essential oil into it.
 Then lean your head over the bowl, cover yourself and the bowl with a towel, and inhale the steam for a few minutes.

-An alternative way to do this is by using oil in the shower.
-Kovary said one of her favorite ways to use eucalyptus oil is through this method.
+Another way to do this is by using essential oil in the shower.
+Kovary said this is one of her favorite ways to use eucalyptus oil.

 “I suggest adding a few drops to the floor of your shower and letting the steam diffuse the oil into the shower,” she said.

 This method involves adding a few drops onto a piece of fabric, towel or even a cotton ball.
-Then, you can hold the material up close to your nose and breathe in.
+You can then hold the material up to your nose and breathe in.